labs42io/itiriri/README.md

 > Parameters
 * `other` - *(required)* sequence to join
-* `leftKeySelector` - *(required)* function that provides the key of each element from source sequence, accepts two arguments:
+* `leftKeySelector` - *(required)* function that provides the key of each element from the source sequence, accepts two arguments:
   * `element` - the current element
   * `index` - the index of the current element
   * returns element's key